 4. Moving Requirements

 CNA licenses are non-transferrable, meaning that the license you earn in New York does not transfer to New Jersey, Florida, or any other state in the country.
 If you move, you will need to apply for a license in that particular state, and they will ask that you provide proof of your existing license.
 Depending on the state, you may have to re-take parts or all of the exam, and if you move out of the country, you might have to re-take the entire training program.

-These top 4 facts about CNAs do not cover everything you need to know about your new career, but they are the most important facts to note as you start on your path.
+These top 4 CNA facts do not cover everything you need to know about your new career, but they are the most important facts to note as you start on your path.
 Remember that your reputation is especially important to your present and future employers, and consistently working in a hospital or doctor’s office will insure that you can stay up-to-date with the equipment and services offered in modern medicine.